jbruce12000/kiln-controller/README.md

 and you can use this script to examine each pin's state including input/output/voltage on your board:

      $ ./gpioreadall.py

+## PID Tuning

+Run the [autotuner](https://github.com/jbruce12000/kiln-controller/blob/master/docs/ziegler_tuning.md).
+It will heat your kiln to 400, pass that, and then once it cools back down to 400, it will calculate PID values to copy into config.py.
+No tuning is perfect across a wide temperature range.
+Here is a [PID Tuning Guide](https://github.com/jbruce12000/kiln-controller/blob/master/docs/pid_tuning.md) if you end up having to manually tune.

 ## Usage